SuhanaSayyad/gpai-cop-self-assessment/README.md

 This tool provides technical guidance only and does not constitute legal advice.
 It does not replace qualified legal counsel or formal conformity assessment.
 Always verify your obligations against the official EU AI Act text at [artificialintelligenceact.eu](https://artificialintelligenceact.eu).

-Mapping accuracy is based on analysis of publicly available framework documentation as of June 2026.
+Assessment content is based on analysis of the GPAI Code of Practice and EU AI Act text available as of June 2026.

 ---